Function pathfinding::directed::edmonds_karp::edmonds_karp

 caps: IC

-) -> EKFlows<N, C>
+) -> EKFlows<N, C>Expand description

 Compute the maximum flow and the minimal cut of a directed graph using the Edmonds Karp algorithm.

-A maximum flow going from source
+A maximum flow going from source to sink will be computed, and the various

 flow values along with the total will be returned.